Why exercise in pregnancy is good

 Strength training

-It’s a good idea to ask your doctor or midwife before trying a new exercise while pregnant.
+It’s a good idea to ask your midwife or doctor before trying a new exercise while pregnant.
 And if you’re doing a new exercise class, make sure you’re working with a qualified fitness instructor.
 Let the instructor know you’re pregnant, so they can modify your workout for pregnancy.

 Exercises and physical activities to avoid in pregnancy